Intelligence and National Security Alliance

 The Intelligence and National Security Alliance (INSA) is a non-profit, nonpartisan 501(c)(6) professional organization based in Arlington, Virginia for the public and private sector members of the United States Intelligence Community.

 History

-INSA was founded in 1979 as the Security Affairs Support Association (SASA) to bring together professionals in the intelligence field, primarily focused on the National Security Agency, and to assist members in staying current on intelligence and national security community issues.
+INSA was founded in 1979 as the Security Affairs Support Association (SASA) by several military and civilian intelligence professionals including Len Moodispaw and John E. Morrison.
+Their intent was to bring together professionals in the intelligence field, primarily focused on the National Security Agency, and to assist members in staying current on intelligence and national security community issues.
 SASA's headquarters were in Annapolis Junction, Maryland.

 DOD SkillBridge Fellowship

-INSA has a memorandum of understanding with the United States Department of Defense, recognizing it as an official partner of the DOD SkillBridge Program.
-Beginning in 2022, INSA began welcoming DOD SkillBridge Fellows into the organization.
+INSA has a memorandum of understanding with the United States Department of Defense that recognizes it as an official partner of the DOD SkillBridge Program.
+Beginning in 2022, INSA began welcoming DOD SkillBridge Fellows.

 Events and IC Outreach

 William Oliver Baker Award Dinner

 The William Oliver Baker Award was established by SASA in 1984 to honor achievements in the intelligence sector.
 The award is named in honor of the first recipient, William O. Baker.
 To celebrate each award recipient, INSA holds an annual William Oliver Baker Award Dinner.